-You must have a reportable score on the Law School Admission Test (LSAT) from within the past five testing years.
-Typically, you must take the LSAT by February or March in order for your score to be released by our April 15 regular application deadline.
-You may submit your application before you have a reportable LSAT score, but your application will not be complete until your score report has been received.
+You must have a reportable score on the Law School Admission Test (LSAT) from within the past five testing years, and you must have at least one LSAT Writing, administered separately, on file with LSAC before your LSAT score will be reported.
+You may submit your application before you have a reportable LSAT score, but your application will not be complete until your score report has been released.
+You must take the LSAT by February or March in order for your score to be released by our April 15 regular application deadline.

-You must submit via CAS your official transcripts from all undergraduate and post-undergraduate academic institutions where you have been enrolled, even those institutions from which you neither have received nor will receive a degree.
-This includes all institutions where you have earned transfer credits, such as summer course credits or dual enrollment credits earned while in high school.
+You must submit via CAS your official transcripts from all undergraduate and post-undergraduate academic institutions where you have been enrolled, even those institutions from which you neither have received nor will receive a degree, including those where you have taken summer courses or from which you received dual enrollment credits earned while in high school.
 Transcripts for completed academic programs must show all degrees conferred and dates of conferral.

 You must receive a bachelor’s degree from an accredited postsecondary academic institution prior to enrolling in the JD program.
 To check the accreditation status of your institution, please consult the US Office of Postsecondary Education’s Database of Accredited Postsecondary Institutions and Programs.

 Letters of Recommendation